Requesting an EHC needs assessment

 How long the EHC assessment process takes

 The whole process should be completed within 20 weeks as set out below.
-You can also download our EHC assessment timeline.
+You can also download our EHCP assessment timeline.

 In this time: